You have turned-in this assignment. You can review the lesson and see your previous answers.

 One major advantage is its position between the Indian Ocean and the Pacific Ocean, which makes Indonesia a central hub for global trade.

-This strategic location allows the country to export valuable goods like palm oil, contributing significantly to its economy.
+This strategic location allows the country to export valuable goods, like palm oil, contributing significantly to its economy.

-Additionally, Indonesia's location gives access to maritime trade routes like the Strait of Malacca helping boost industries such as shipping and tourism.
+Additionally, Indonesia's location gives access to maritime trade routes, like the Strait of Malacca, helping boost industries, such as shipping and tourism.

-However, Indonesia's location also presents challenges being on the Ring of Fire, Indonesia's prone to earthquakes and volcanic eruptions, which can cause widespread damage to infrastructure in communities.
+Being on the Ring of Fire, Indonesia's prone to earthquakes and volcanic eruptions, which can cause widespread damage to infrastructure and communities.

 This makes it harder to maintain stability and can slow down development.